adouche/adouche.github.io/blog/11_Stalix3.md

 Very quickly I realized that Python is not suitable for this task:

-- It is absolutely not composable, you cannot concatenate 2 scripts and get a working script, due to the fact that alignment and indentation are important in Python.
-Therefore, the task "take this script and replace the build phase with this one" was completely inoperative.
+- - It is absolutely not composable, you cannot concatenate 2 scripts and get a working script because in Python alignment and indentation are important.
+Therefore, the task of "take this script and replace the build phase with this" was completely unworkable.

-- The second reason is common for both ruby and python, and for everything except posix sh.
-In these languages, you have to invent some dsl to describe simple actions, that are done in the shell with simple commands:
+- The second reason is common for both Ruby and Python, as well as everything except POSIX sh.
+In these languages, you have to invent some DSL to describe simple actions that are done with simple commands in shell:

 ```
 os.setcwd('xxx')